NSLS-II-BMM/BeamlineManual/docs/kafka.rst

 folder in the execution path.  ``~/bin/`` makes sense.

 To start, run the ``open-tabs.sh`` script to make a Konsole window with three tabs.
-Each tab is named something evokative of what will be running in it.
+Each tab is named something evocative of what will be running in it.

 #.
 In the tab labeled "Visual plot manager", do ``run-filemanager`` as